physbuzz/sicp/src/ch1/notes-ch1-3.md

 @src(ch1-code/ex1-44.rkt)

+As an example, I smooth the $|x|$ function.
+As we round off the jagged point at x=0, the evaluation of smoothed abs rises.
+If we evaluate smoothed abs far away from zero, its value won't change.

 #### Exercise 1.45
  We saw in 1.3.3
 that attempting to compute square roots by naively finding a fixed point of